Regularization methods for solving hierarchical variational inequalities with complexity guarantees: Convergence Analysis

 so that $\GapFeas(u)\leq f(u)-\min f$.
 It follows that Inequality \eqref{eq:WS} implies

 If $\rho=1$, this is the weak-sharpness condition of \cite{burke_weak_1993}.
 The case $\rho=2$ corresponds to the "quadratic growth" condition of \cite{drusvyatskiy2018error}.
-Rates of convergence under this Hölderian error bound assumption have recently been derived in \cite{boct2025accelerating}.

-We next define the following quantities, which are finite because $\dom(\opM)$ is assumed to be bounded:
+Rates of convergence under this Hölderian error bound assumption have recently been derived in \cite{boct2025accelerating}. \end{remark} We next define the following quantities, which are finite because $\dom(\opM)$ is assumed to be bounded:

 We also give more explicit expressions for the averaging coefficients $(\lambda_n)_{n}$ and the corresponding \textit{averaged iterates} which are produced by \texttt{DANTE}.
 They read as

 In order to guarantee our convergence results, we must make some weak assumptions on the sequence of parameters.